-Marisol Maddox is an Arctic analyst at the Polar Institute of the Woodrow Wilson International Center for Scholars in Washington, DC.
-Her research considers the security implications of an opening Arctic with a focus on emerging actorless threats, such as climate change and biodiversity loss, and the ways they influence security strategy, geopolitical dynamics, and the broader threat environment.
+Marisol Maddox is a Senior Arctic Analyst at the Polar Institute of the Woodrow Wilson International Center for Scholars in Washington, DC.
+Her research considers the nexus of the Arctic, climate change, security, and geopolitics.
+She is particularly interested in how the growing presence of actorless threats-- such as climate change and biodiversity loss-- interplays with traditional security challenges and strategic thinking.

-Maddox holds an M.A. in International Security with a concentration in Transnational Threats from George Mason University.
+Ms. Maddox holds an M.A. in International Security with a concentration in Transnational Challenges from George Mason University’s Schar School.
 She holds a B.A. in Environmental Studies with a concentration in Ecosystems from Binghamton University.